TheBlep/Le_Engineer_Blog/README.md

 - Image upload functions have been tested with different formats and sizes.
 - External links open in a new tab.
 Also being tested on multiple devices on multiple browsers.
 - Attempts at accessing the admin page have tested; when altering the url.
-- Attempts attempts at altering other users comments through url manipulation are not possibel.
+- Attempts attempts at altering other users comments through url manipulation are not possible.

 ### Mobile Testing
 - I tested the site personally on my Android device, going through every function; checking buttons, forms, logging in/out, etc. I was personally unable to test on iOS.
 - The site was sent to friends and relatives for them to follow the same process.
 They have tested on their devices, including iOS.
-- Duckduckgo was utilised to inspect the site in mobile format, going through the pages and functions.
+- Duckduckgo was utilized to inspect the site in mobile format, going through the pages and functions.

 ### Desktop Testing
 - The site was developed on a Thinkpad and the majority of testing occurred through Firefox.